 Flight: Students book their own travel to coincide with program dates.

-All other passport holders should check with their respective visa requirements.
-For further guidance on visas and other non-immigration matters, contact OGS Outbound Student Services at email@example.com.
+Visa: US Citizens do not need a visa for visits shorter than 30 days.
+All other passport holders should check their visa requirements on the embassy/consulate website respective of their nationality.
+For further guidance on visas and other non-immigration matters, contact OGS Outbound Student Services at firstname.lastname@example.org.

 Weather: In January, temperatures in Santiago typically range from 66ºF to 84ºF.
 Visit BBC Weather to learn more about local weather conditions in the Dominican Republic.